-The brakes are an important factor for traffic safety.
+The effectiveness of the brakes is an important factor for traffic safety.

-To improve effectiveness, do not brake unnecessarily hard for the first 120 miles (200 km) after new brake pads have been fitted.
+To improve effectiveness, do not brake unnecessarily hard for the first 125 miles (200 km) after new brake pads have been fitted.

 Brake pad wear must not exceed a specified limit.
-Regular maintenance as detailed in the Service Booklet is therefore of the utmost importance for traffic safety.
+Regular maintenance as detailed in the Service Book let is therefore of the utmost importance for traffic safety.